ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 --time                                                              # runtime info
 ```

 The syntax of the first line launches via the singularity container the odm image, `$odm`.
 All further `--X` flags/arguments define the set of options used in photogrammetry analysis.
 For clarity and readability, a long command line has been broken into multiple lines using the special character, backslash <b><code> \ </code></b>.
 Thus, be careful when adding or removing options.
 Also, <b>do NOT write any characters</b> after backslash character *(# comments are placed in this code block only for educational purposes)*.
 The order of the options entered does not matter but they have been grouped by their impact on various outputs.
+Finally, check that the code block with the **ODM command does NOT contain blank lines between the options** (this may be the case when you manually copy and paste into some text editors).

 <div style="background: mistyrose; padding: 15px; margin-bottom: 20px;">
 <span style="font-weight:800;">WARNING:</span>